mongodb/specifications/source/crud/crud.md

 able to be used as this change is non-backwards breaking.
 Any driver which implemented the fluent bulk API should deprecate it and drivers that have not built it should not do so.

+Q: Should drivers offer explain helpers?\
+Originally, it was determined that explain should not be exposed via specialized APIs in drivers (runCommand was always an option after server 3.0.).
+However, some drivers historically have offered explain APIs and continue to do so.

+Explain helpers are not required because it has been determined to be not a normal use-case for a driver.
+We'd like users to use the shell for this purpose.
+However, explain is still possible from a driver.
+For find, it can be passed as a modifier.
+Aggregate can be run using a runCommand method passing the explain option.
+In addition, server 3.0 offers an explain command that can be run using a runCommand method.

 Q: What about explain?

 Explain has been determined to be not a normal use-case for a driver.
 We'd like users to use the shell for this purpose.